All You Need for Object Detection: From Pixels, Points, and Prompts to Next-Gen Fusion and Multimodal LLMs/VLMs in Autonomous Vehicles: AV Technology and Sensor Specifications

 \subsection{Sensor Fusion}

 Sensor fusion plays a foundational role in AVs' perception by combining data from multiple sensor types to enhance the accuracy and reliability of environmental understanding.
 It leverages the strengths of each sensor to address the limitations inherent in individual sensing modalities.
 AV systems require three essential factors for effective sensor fusion integration.
 First of all, a detailed understanding of each sensor's characteristics is necessary for determining its strengths, limitations, and optimal role within the fusion framework.
 Secondly, appropriate sensor calibration is required to ensure optimal performance by accurately aligning sensor placements and synchronizing timing data across all devices.
 Last but not least, selecting and evaluating the right sensor fusion algorithm is highly critical for effectively combining multi-sensor data to achieve robust and accurate environmental perception.
 Consequently, an effective sensor fusion system for AVs is built upon three key principles: comprehensive sensor understanding, precise calibration, and careful algorithm selection \cite{du2025advancements}.
+In addition to onboard sensors, modern AV stacks increasingly treat High-Definition (HD) maps as a redundant contextual prior that supports both perception and localization.
+HD maps provide high-precision representations of lane geometry and road topology (e.g., merges and intersections), drivable-space boundaries, and semantic landmarks such as crosswalks, stop lines, and traffic lights/signs.
+When integrated into a fusion framework, this prior can improve robustness under partial observability (e.g., occlusions), degraded sensing (e.g., heavy rain, fog, or glare), and GNSS-challenging environments by constraining perception to map-consistent hypotheses and providing an additional source of system-level redundancy \cite{elghazaly2023high}.